Ragazoor/typed-future/README.md

 [![Scala Steward badge](https://img.shields.io/badge/Scala_Steward-helping-blue.svg?style=flat&logo=data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAA4AAAAQCAMAAAARSr4IAAAAVFBMVEUAAACHjojlOy5NWlrKzcYRKjGFjIbp293YycuLa3pYY2LSqql4f3pCUFTgSjNodYRmcXUsPD/NTTbjRS+2jomhgnzNc223cGvZS0HaSD0XLjbaSjElhIr+AAAAAXRSTlMAQObYZgAAAHlJREFUCNdNyosOwyAIhWHAQS1Vt7a77/3fcxxdmv0xwmckutAR1nkm4ggbyEcg/wWmlGLDAA3oL50xi6fk5ffZ3E2E3QfZDCcCN2YtbEWZt+Drc6u6rlqv7Uk0LdKqqr5rk2UCRXOk0vmQKGfc94nOJyQjouF9H/wCc9gECEYfONoAAAAASUVORK5CYII=)](https://scala-steward.org) ![CI Badge](https://github.com/ragazoor/typed-future/workflows/CI/badge.svg) ![Maven Central Version](https://img.shields.io/maven-central/v/io.github.ragazoor/task_2.13)
 # The future of scala.concurrent.Future
 ![logo.png](logo.png)
+A **Future** based monad with a typed error channel, made for domain driven asynchronous programming in Scala.
 ___
+⚠️ **Note**: This is a side project I made for fun, not a production grade library.
 ## 🧰 Why this library?

-`Task[E, A]` is a lightweight monad built on top of `scala.concurrent.Future`, but with a type parameter for the error channel.
-The advantage of this is that if a function return a `Task[DomainException, Int]` it can only fail with an error which is a subtype of `DomainException` (or a fatal exception).
+**Task[E, A]** is a lightweight monad built on top of **scala.concurrent.Future**, but with a type parameter for the error channel.
+The advantage of this is that if a function return a **Task[DomainException, Int]** it can only fail with an error which is a subtype of **DomainException** (or a fatal exception).

-`Task` can also be used interchangeably with the `Future` monad and has the same performance.
+**Task** can also be used interchangeably with the **Future** monad and has the same performance.
-This means that you do not need to learn or introduce a new effect system to your codebase and your code can use the same libraries that you are already using with `Future`.
+This means that you do not need to learn or introduce a new effect system to your codebase and your code can use the same libraries that you are already using with **Future**.
 Finally, this library is designed to be as lightweight as possible, and has no dependencies.
+Since it's so small you can also copy it to your own project to test it.

 ### Similar Libraries
 If you are already used to working with typed errors and instead want to go the extra mile to